ripl-org/sockit/README.md

 Sockit also includes a manually curated list of 775 skill keywords, available in `sockit/data/skills.csv`.
 These skill keywords have been counted in the NLx Research Hub job descriptons to create a sparse job-skill association matrix.
+Next, we perform topic modeling, a natural-language processing technique that reduces the dimensionality of the skill space to a lower- dimension "topic" space of 50 skill topics (or skill clusters).
+This reduction is computed by first performing a Term Frequency/Inverse Document Frequecy (TF-IDF) transformation on the job-skill matrix, then factoring that matrix using Non-negative Matrix Factorization (NMF) into a product of job-topic and topic-skill matrices.
 The jobs are then assigned probabilistic SOC codes using the method above, retaining codes with proability >= 10%.
-These SOC code probabilities are used in a weighted average across jobs to aggregate the job-skill matrix to a SOC-skill matrix.
-We then perform topic modeling, a natural-language processing technique that reduces the dimensionality of the skill space to a lower- dimension "topic" space of 50 skill topics (or skill clusters).
-This reduction is computed by first performing a Term Frequency/Inverse Document Frequecy (TF-IDF) transformation on the SOC-skill matrix, then factoring that matrix using Non-negative Matrix Factorization (NMF) into a product of SOC-topic and topic-skill matrices.
-These matrices are packaged in `sockit/data/soc_topic_matrix.txt` and `sockit/data/topic_skill_matrix.txt` and enable distance calculatons in the 50-dimensional skill topic space.
+These SOC code probabilities are used in a weighted average across jobs to aggregate the job-topic matrix to a SOC-topic matrix.
+As a result, the high-dimensional job-skill matrix is reduced to a product of SOC-topic and topic-skill matrices, in `sockit/data/soc_topic_matrix.txt` and `sockit/data/topic_skill_matrix.txt`, that enable distance calculatons between occupations and skills in the 50-dimensional skill-topic space.

 ### Matching job titles to SOC codes